edgedb/edgedb/docs/guides/quickstart.rst

       type Movie {
         required property title -> str;
         property year -> int64; # the year of release
-        required link director -> Person;
+        link director -> Person;
         multi link actors -> Person;
       }
     };

-Then we'll create a new migration and apply it:
+Then create a new migration and apply it:

 .. code-block:: bash